 The procalcitonin test may be requested with other tests, when a seriously ill person has symptoms that suggest that they may have sepsis or severe bacterial infection.
 Procalcitonin is normally used as an early detection test, requested within the first day of hospital admission.
 Complications of sepsis may include:

 - Decreased urine output

 More severe symptoms include inflammation throughout the body and formation of many tiny blood clots in the veins and capillaries.
 One or more organs may begin to stop working (multi-organ failure) and there may be a dangerous drop in blood pressure.
-Rarely, procalcitonin may be requestedon several occasions to follow antimicrobial therapy in persons suspected of having sepsis.
+Procalcitonin may be requested on several occasions to follow antimicrobial therapy in persons suspected of having sepsis.

 What does the test result mean?

-Low levels of procalcitonin in a seriously ill person indicates a low risk of sepsis and unlikely progression to severe sepsis and/or septic shock but do not exclude it.
+Low levels of procalcitonin in a seriously ill person indicates a low risk of sepsis and that they are unlikely to develop severe sepsis and/or septic shock, but a normal result does not exclude it.
 Low concentrations may suggest a local infection that has not yet spread to the whole of the body and become systemic or a systemic infection that is less than six hours old.
 It may also indicate that the person's symptoms are likely due to another cause, such as transplant rejection, a viral infection, or trauma – post-surgery or otherwise.

 High levels indicate a high possibility of sepsis, that is, a higher likelihood of a bacterial cause for the symptoms.
 They also suggest a higher risk of progression to severe sepsis and then to septic shock.

 Moderate elevations may be due to a non-infectious condition or due to an early infection and, along with other findings, should be reviewed carefully.
 Decreasing procalcitonin levels in a person being treated for a severe bacterial infection indicate a response to therapy.

 The procalcitonin test is not a replacement for other laboratory tests.
 Rather it is additional information that help earlier treatment.